Overview

 Solidgate order logs are stored for 30 days.

-Auth + Settle
+Auth + settle

 This payment flow involves the merchant obtaining authorization to hold a customer’s funds, Solidgate communicating with the acquirer to process the transaction, and the merchant settling the transaction or using the automatic settling of the transaction upon successful authorization.